-Situated on the fertile flood plains, Avendrina stretches along 35km of meandering Murray River frontage.
+Situated on the fertile flood plains, Avendrina fronts the meandering Murray River.

 The Baker family, together with their Farm Manager Rodney, raise Black Angus cattle, which graze on natural and irrigated pasture, ensuring they are grass-fed year round.

 “Improved animal welfare outcomes was the primary driver for us to partner with Provenir.”